sejja/2D-Software-Rasterizer/README.md

 					     	 Tile Map
 ---------------------------------------------------------------------------------------------------------
-This Demo will allow you to create a Tilemap
-You can adjust the rendering optimizations of the tilemap with the presets shown on the GUI.
+You may adjust the rendering optimizations of the tilemap with the presets shown on the GUI.
 You are also able to Save and Load Tilemaps (A sample tilemap is provided in Data/Sample Tilemaps/).
 The camera is movable through the ASDW keys.

 					      Polygon Editor
 ---------------------------------------------------------------------------------------------------------
-This Demo will allow you to create multiple polygons Create a new polygon by Clicking "Create new polygon" and add Vertices by cliking into the window.
+Create a new polygon by Clicking "Create new polygon" and add Vertices by cliking into the window.
 Once you have created a Polygon, you will be able to select it from the palete and:
 -Change it's name.